- Michael P Flanagan, State Superintendent

 For seven years, Mike Flanagan served as the Superintendent of the Wayne Regional Educational Service Agency (RESA); and a local superintendent at the Farmington/Farmington Hills School District in Michigan for five years.
 He is past chairperson of the Education Alliance of Michigan, a nonprofit coalition of leading parent, business, and education associations; and past president of the National County Superintendents Association.

 Superintendent Flanagan has degrees from the University of Notre Dame and Eastern Michigan University.
-He is married to Anna and has three married children: Mike, Brian, and Christa and grandchildren: Alysha, Ella, Avery, Will, and Landen.
+He is married to Anna and has three married children: Mike, Brian, and Christa and grandchildren: Alysha, Ella, Avery, Will, Landen, and Joseph.